-Darren joined Chambers in December 2020 to complete his Second Six having been granted exemption from the majority of pupillage due to his extensive previous experience.
+Darren joined Chambers in December 2020 and became a full tenant in March 2021 having completed a shortened pupillage due to his extensive previous experience.

 - LL.B.
 (Hons) London Metropolitan University